Write-Through vs Write-Behind Caching: Implementation, Failure Boundaries, and Cluster Scaling

 The architectural decision between write-through and write-behind caching dictates the latency profile, consistency guarantees, and failure recovery pathways of a distributed system.
 For backend engineers and DevOps teams operating Redis clusters at scale, the choice is rarely binary; it is a function of data criticality, acceptable staleness windows, and infrastructure topology.
 Both patterns require rigorous synchronization mechanisms, precise invalidation routing, and explicit failure boundaries to prevent silent data corruption or queue exhaustion.

-Write-Through: Synchronous Consistency & Implementation
+Write-Through: Synchronous Consistency and Implementation

 In a write-through architecture, the application layer commits data to the backing datastore and the cache within a single synchronous transaction block.
 The canonical sequence is: write to the primary database, await acknowledgment, then update the cache.
 This guarantees that a successful write response implies both the source of truth and the cache reflect the new state.